 Take two tissues and wrap one around each index finger so that they form pads at the fingertips.
 After softening the skin, place a padded fingertip each side of the blackhead and gently push until it pops out.
 If it doesn't come out easily leave it as too much squeezing will damage the skin making it look worse than before.

-These are instruments used by professional beauty therapists to gently lever out blockages and blackheads.
+These are instruments used by professional beauty therapists to get rid of blackheads by gently levering out the blockage.
 An extractor is basically a stainless steel tool with a scoop-shaped end with a central hole.
 After first softening the skin you press the hole over the offending blackhead and press gently.
 The plug should come out through the hole without damaging the surrounding skin.
 The side of the scoop can also be used to remove oily skin debris at the side of the nostrils, the dip of the chin and in the ears.
 You need to take great care when using an extractor as pressing too hard can damage the skin and cause scarring so take it easy.
 You also need to make sure the extractor is sterilized before each use.

 Immediately after removing a blackhead apply an antiseptic soothing cream to kill any bacteria that may enter the open pore.
-To keep blackheads at bay make sure you a suitable facial wash every day.
-Twice a week use a facial scrub to help shift pore-clogging debris and dead cells.
-If the skin is very greasy try using a clay mask once a week to absorb excess oil and impurities.
+To keep blackheads at bay make sure you use a suitable facial wash every day (check the Know Your Skin page if you're not sure what skin type you have).
+Twice a week use a facial scrub to help shift pore-clogging debris and dead cells, we suggest Lab Series Invigorating Face Scrub.
+If the skin is very greasy try using a clay mask once a week, such as MEN-Ü D-TOX Deep Clean Clay Mask, to absorb excess oil and impurities.